rnnc/commonvideoparser/README.md

 *Disclaimer: You have to provide your own API Authentication info for Vimeo & Youtube/Google Drive (can use same key for both technically).*

+##### To Do :
+- Add typings file
+- Better documentation for what API data is being returned
+- Non specifc get function that auto parses link and gets data

 # Installation